zenflow/mylocalshop/README.md

 ## TODO

-- upgrade hasura
+- merge hasura-engine & hasura-support and then remove hasura-support cache-control & do session.lastHit
 - use prettier

-- merge hasura-engine & hasura-support and then remove hasura-support cache-control & do session.lastHit
+- use websocket link for mutations and regular queries too

 - admin pages:
     - render resource views using `session` **and `data`** (example: 'user' role is denied access to edit users **except their own user**)
     - title in <h1> & <head>
     - show some <Loader/> for "loading" stateS
     - refresh button
+    - integrate apollo client /w subscriptions

 - `shops` table, `user.shops` field